stocnet/rsiena/README.md

 Binaries for all major OSes -- Windows, Mac, and Linux -- can be found by clicking on the latest release [here](https://github.com/snlab-nl/rsiena/releases/latest/download/rsiena_AllOS.zip).

-Once the file has been downloaded, unzip the file, and install the binary as appropriate for your binary.
+Once the file has been downloaded, unzip the file, and install the binary as appropriate for your Operating System.
-For example, for Mac you can use the following line, amending the version number as necessary:
+In the following, perhaps the name of the Downloads folder and the version number have to be amended:

+For Windows:

+`install.packages("~/Downloads/rsiena_AllOS/winOS/rsiena_1.2.26.zip", repos = NULL)`

+For Mac:

+`install.packages("~/Downloads/rsiena_AllOS/macOS/rsiena_1.2.26.tgz", repos = NULL)`

+For Unix:

-`install.packages("~/Downloads/rsiena_AllOS/macOS/rsiena_1.2.3.tgz", repos = NULL)`
+`install.packages("~/Downloads/rsiena_AllOS/linuxOS/RSiena_1.2-26_R_x86_64-pc-linux-gnu.tar.gz", repos = NULL)`

 ### From source